willkim1126/Project-Foodie/README.md

 In this project I aim to answer the question of 'How do different recipe characteristics (e.g., ingredients, cooking time, and tags) impact their healthiness?'

 ### About Data
+The dataset that was used in this project was originally scraped from [food.com](https://www.food.com/) and was scraped by the awsome authors of the paper called [Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf).

-The dataset I'm looking is the recipes dataset from food.com, where it contains necessary information about each recipes.
-The dataset contains 83,782 recipes, each with 14 attributes detailing cooking time, ingredients, and nutritional information.
+The recipe instruction dataset contains 83,782 recipes, each with 14 attributes detailing cooking time, ingredients, and nutritional information.
+The recipes interaction dataset contains over 200,000 reviews of recipes in the recipes dataset.
 In this project, columns 'minutes', 'tags', 'nutrients', 'n_steps', 'steps', 'ingredients' were the main columns that were used to analyze the dataset.

 | Column| Description|